mbleron/ExcelTable/README.md

-# ExcelTable - An Excel Open Office XML SQL Interface
+# ExcelTable - An Oracle SQL Interface for MS Excel Files

-ExcelTable is a pipelined table interface to read an Excel file (.xlsx or .xlsm) as if it were an external table.
+ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xls) as if it were an external table.
 It is entirely implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.

 > As of version 1.2, a streaming implementation is available for better scalability on large files.
 > This feature requires the server-side Java VM.

 > As of version 1.3, ExcelTable can read password-encrypted files.

+> As of version 2.0, ExcelTable can read old 97-2003 Excel files (.xls)

 ## Bug tracker